crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/getting_started.md

 The Security Engine by default uses the following ports:
   - 8080/tcp for the API
-  - 6060/tcp for the Prometheus metrics
+  - 6060/tcp for the Prometheus metrics / Debugging

 If these ports are not available on your system, you can change them in the configuration file post installation.
 See [Configuration](/docs/configuration.md) for more information.